kaanaksit/odak/docs/course/visual_perception.md

 As we dive deeper into light and color perception, it becomes evident that the task of replicating the natural spectrum of colors in technology is still an evolving journey.
 This exploration into the nature of color sets the stage for a deeper examination of how our biological systems perceive color and how technology strives to emulate that perception.

 -->

+??? tip end "Consider revisiting this chapter"
+    Remember that you can always revisit this chapter as you progress with the course and as you need it.
+    This chapter is vital for establishing a means to complete your assignments and could help formulate a suitable base to collaborate and work with [my research group](https://complightlab.com) in the future or other experts in the field.

+!!! warning end "Reminder"
+    We host a Slack group with more than 300 members.
+    This Slack group focuses on the topics of rendering, perception, displays and cameras.
+    The group is open to public and you can become a member by following [this link](https://complightlab.com/outreach/).
+    Readers can get in-touch with the wider community using this public group.